Anthology Collection

-Anthology Collection is a box set by English rock band the Beatles, released on 21 November 2025 as a part of the 30th anniversary of the Beatles Anthology series of archival material.
+Anthology Collection is a boxed set by English rock band the Beatles, released on 21 November 2025 as a part of the 30th anniversary of the Beatles Anthology series of archival material.

-Background

-The set was announced on 13 August 2025 on the band's website, music news sites would later publish articles about the announcement 8 days later, on 21 August, with an announced release date of 21 November.

 Content

-Anthology Collection will contain all 4 Anthology albums, those being 1995's Anthology 1, 1996's Anthology 2, Anthology 3, and 2025's Anthology 4.
+Anthology Collection contains all four Anthology albums, those being Anthology 1 (1995), Anthology 2 (1996), Anthology 3 (1996), and Anthology 4 (2025).
 The first three volumes were compiled by George Martin, and the fourth one was compiled by Martin's son Giles.
-All of the albums were remastered by Giles.
+All of the albums were remastered by Giles, with Jeff Lynne also creating new mixes of "Free as a Bird" and "Real Love" for Anthology 4.

 Release and promotion

+Initially announced on 13 August 2025 on the band's website, music news outlets quickly promoted the upcoming release.

-The box set was released on 21 November 2025, and was released alongside Anthology 4, and on 26 November, the Anthology docuseries will be released onto Disney+.
-All of the releases are a part of the 30th anniversary edition of the Beatles Anthology.
+The box set was released on 21 November 2025, alongside Anthology 4, and the Anthology docuseries on Disney+ on 26 November.
+All of the releases coincided with the 30th anniversary edition of the Beatles Anthology.

 Reception

-Writing for Rolling Stone, Rob Sheffield concluded the set "bristles with that kind of nonstop restless creative spirit — the raw Hamburg punk rock of Volume One, the trippy studio experiments of Volume Two, the mature world-weary grit of Volume Three."
+Writing for Rolling Stone, Rob Sheffield concluded the set "bristles with that kind of nonstop restless creative spirit — the raw Hamburg punk rock of Volume One, the trippy studio experiments of Volume Two, [and] the mature world-weary grit of Volume Three."
+Tim Sendra noted in a review for AllMusic that "The added brightness and clarity given to the songs is a nice upgrade, so is the more compact packaging", concluding that "It will definitely appeal to Beatles' fans who don't have the original versions[,] and that seems like a very good reason for this set to exist."